River plume: Mid-field region

-The area at which the near-field inertial jet transfers into a flow in which geostrophic or wind driven processes are dominant is the midfield-area.
-The momentum balance of the mid-field is dominated by the rotation of the earth (Coriolis), cross-stream internal pressure gradient and sometimes centripetal acceleration.
-The initial momentum of the outflow from the source is lost and the wind forcing (or rotation of the earth in case of small wind forcing) is taking over gradually as the most important parameter.
-As a result, flow is changing its speed, direction, and spreading pattern.
-When the influence of wind forcing is small, outflows can sometimes form a recirculating bulge, however, evidence of such a feature in field observations is scant.
+The area at which the near-field inertial jet transfers into a flow in which geostrophic or wind-driven processes are dominant is the midfield-area.
+The momentum balance of the mid-field is dominated by the rotation of the Earth (Coriolis effect), cross-stream internal pressure gradients, and sometimes centripetal acceleration.
+The initial momentum of the outflow from the source is lost and the wind forcing (or rotation of the Earth in case of small wind forcing) gradually takes over as the most important parameter.
+As a result, the flow changes its speed, direction, and spreading pattern.
+When the influence of wind forcing is small, outflows can sometimes form a recirculating bulge; however, evidence of such a feature in field observations is scant.

 Far-field region

 Even further away from the source region is the far-field, where the plume has lost all memory of the outflow momentum.
-The momentum balance of the far-field is dominated by the rotation of the earth (Coriolis), buoyancy, wind forcing and bottom stress.
-The far-field can cover large areas, up to hundreds of kilometres from its source.
-Diurnal/semi-diurnal variability of the far-field region is generally governed by tides, synoptic variability by wind forcing and seasonal variability is by river discharge.
-In absence of strong wind forcing and strong other currents, the far-field plume can behave as a current of relatively fresh water in the direction of a propagating Kelvin wave.
-This can for example be observed in the Rhine ROFI, where the river plume can be traced all along the Dutch coast.
-The character of this coastal current is different in case of shallow sea, when the current occupies the whole water column and its motion is affected by bottom friction, and in case of a surface-advected plume which vertical size is less than the water depth.
+The momentum balance of the far-field is dominated by the rotation of the Earth (Coriolis effect), buoyancy, wind forcing, and bottom stress.
+The far-field can cover large areas, up to hundreds of kilometers from its source.
+Diurnal and semi-diurnal variability of the far-field region is generally governed by tides, synoptic variability by wind forcing, and seasonal variability by river discharge.
+In the absence of strong wind forcing and strong currents, the far-field plume can behave as a current of relatively fresh water in the direction of a propagating Kelvin wave.
+Examples of this can be observed in the Rhine ROFI, where the river plume can be traced all along the Dutch coast.
+The character of this coastal current is different in the case of shallow seas, when the current occupies the whole water column and its motion is affected by bottom friction, and in the case of a surface-advected plume whose vertical size is less than the water depth.